Tyrn/wei/the-insider-en.typ

 on the fourth level, he was told again that the prophecy  should  be treated metaphorically!

-     When he achieved the seventh level - there were ten of them all in  all
--  Ashinik  couldn't  distinguish  anymore  where a metaphor  was, where the reality was and where the  deep meaning of  both of  them was.
+     When he achieved the seventh level---there were ten of them all in  all---Ashinik  couldn't  distinguish  anymore  where a metaphor  was, where the reality was and where the  deep meaning of  both of  them was.
 Talking to  a commoner, he spoke as if he was  on the  first level.
 Talking to an educated man, he spoke  as if  he  was on  the  second  level.
 He  believed what  his